FlewRr/diffusions_vs_flow_matching/README.md

   </tr>
 </table>

-Loss during DDPM training was fluctuating near low values which can be explained by absence of hyperparameters tuning and low number of training epochs due to limited GRU resources.
+Loss during DDPM training was fluctuating near low values, most likely, this is due to the absence of hyperparameter tuning and low number of training epochs.

-Flow matching training loss shows evident trend of decreasing reaching it minimum by the end of the training.
+Flow matching training loss shows an evident trend of decreasing reaching its minimum by the end of the training.
+This may indicate that Flow matching training is more stable and balanced throughout all epochs.